 I stayed in a rather eclectic string of hotels across the country, ranging from modern luxury to lower-end venues.

 Tourism in Uzbekistan is growing.
-As the government tries to promote the country and make it easier to visit, those of us who visit do feel as though we have been allowed to enter a special place, not yet crowded, different and unusual, a place where travel feels… like travel, as opposed to yet another globalized destination with the same foods, hotels and shops.
-The striking sights shouldn't obscure the fact that much of the country remains poor, with limited freedoms, although there are timid signs of improvement.
+As the government tries to promote the country and make it easier to visit, those of us who come do feel as though we have been allowed to enter a special place, not yet crowded, different and unusual, a place where travel feels… like travel, as opposed to yet another globalized destination with the same foods, hotels, and shops (although this, too, is changing fast).

 Whatever you decide, it will be an extraordinary adventure.